getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 ## Transaction Table

 On initial load, the table displays the slowest occurrences of the transaction along with the Event ID, User, Transaction Duration, and Timestamp of the event.
 Click on the Event ID to open the [event detail](/performance-monitoring/performance/event-detail/) for the transaction.
-The table updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment -- applicable when viewing the Latency Histogram.
+Other sets of transactions you can browse through are below.

 - Slowest Transactions
 - Fastest Transactions
 - Recent Transactions

+The table also updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment (applicable when viewing the Latency Histogram).

 When viewing transactions, you may want to create more curated views.
 Click on "Open in Discover" above the table to create a custom query to investigate further.
-For more details, see the full documentation on Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).
+For more details, see the full documentation for the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).

 ## Related Issues Table

-This will show you all related issues to this transaction, meaning any errors that have occured related to
+This will show you all related issues to this transaction, meaning any errors that have occured off of these transactions.

 ## Stats Sidebar

 The sidebar contains helpful supplementary information about this transaction's [Apdex](/performance-monitoring/performance/metrics/#apdex), [User Misery](/performance-monitoring/performance/metrics/#user-misery), Latency, Throughput and more.
+Find a Tag Summary (facet map) here to see common tags related to this transaction.